• Skip to primary navigation

-Home » Oven Roasted Pulled Pork
+Home » Dinner » Oven Roasted Pulled Pork

 Oven Roasted Pulled Pork

-We love making this recipe because, although it does take all day to bake, it goes a long way.
-We can always feed a lot of people from one roast and have plenty for leftovers to freeze for later or use through the week in other meals.
-Pork butt or pork shoulders are usually very inexpensive to find in your local butcher store and you can pick up either a bone in or boneless roast for this recipe.
+We love making this recipe because it always goes a long way!
+We can always feed a lot of people from one roast and have plenty for leftovers to freeze for later or use throughout the week in other meals.

 How to Roast Pork Butt

-Start by getting the oven heating up to 275ºF.
-Prepare the pork roast by removing from the packaging and patting dry on all sides with a paper towel.
+2. Get the pork roast ready: Prepare the pork roast by removing it from the packaging and patting it dry on all sides with a paper towel.

 If you don’t have a thermometer, you can use a fork to see if the meat shreds easily.
-Remove the pork from the oven and allow to rest for at least 10 minutes before shredding.
+Remove the pork from the oven and allow it to rest for at least 10 minutes before shredding.

 How to Shred Pork